zigbeefordomoticz/Domoticz-Zigbee/readme.md

 If you cannot be on Domoticz 2020.x or above, please use the 'stable' branch which is the only one compatible with the oldest Domoticz version

+## LIMITATIONS

+* Please do consider that the current plugin is limited to create a maximum of 255 "Widgets" (Domoticz devices).
+This will still give you the possibility to integrate a large number of Zigbee devices , but not an unlimited number.
+*
 ## Documentation

 Documentation are available on the GitHub [Wiki](https://github.com/pipiche38/Domoticz-Zigate-Wiki "Wiki")